kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Deterministic Feedback Is Especially Important for AI
+## Deterministic Feedback Is Especially Important for AI { #deterministic-feedback-is-especially }

 The combination of probabilistic generation and deterministic validation deserves more attention.